yohanyang/template/projects/project-3.md

   - php
   - wordpress
   - history
-summary: The project that I did in HIST 402 and it is about exploring the History of South East Asia during the time of World War II.
+summary: The HIST 402 project about exploring the History of South East Asia during the time of World War II.
 Edublogs powered by wordpress is used to post the subjects.
 ---

 <img class="ui medium right floated rounded image" src="../images/edublog.jpg">